Ohio

 Continuing Right to Know

-On request, the victim is to be informed of the sentence imposed and any motions for early release or appeals filed.
+On request, the victim must is to be informed of the sentence imposed and any motions for early release or appeals filed.
 The victim must be notified if the defendant escapes.

 Compensation Under the Victims of Crime Compensation Program

 There are certain crimes defined in Ohio law for which the victims can receive compensation for their economic losses.
 In order to recover, the victim must report the crime to law enforcment within 72 hours and cooperate fully in the investigation and prosecution of the crime.
 The offender does not need to be caught or convicted for the victim to be eligible for compensation.
 The victim must file a claim within 2 years of the date of the crime.
-Minors have until their 20the birthday.
+Minors have until their 20th birthday.

 They include:

-• Persons injured in violent crime or trying to stop a crime or apprehend a criminal.
+• Persons injured in violent crime or trying to stop a crime or apprehend a criminal

 • A dependent of a deceased victim